Ab-Romia/Zaylon-Capstone/EVALUATION_REPORT.md

 ## Conclusion

-The Zaylon multi-agent system **successfully exceeds the evaluation criteria** with an overall success rate of **89.7%**.
+The Zaylon multi-agent system **successfully meets the evaluation criteria** with an overall success rate of **86.3%**.
 The hierarchical architecture (Supervisor → Sales/Support → Tools → Memory) demonstrates:

 - [OK] Effective routing and specialization
 - [OK] Proper tool usage and integration